 Whether or not to end your marriage is one of the most important and difficult life decisions.
 While divorce is most often an emotional matter, keeping a level head and thinking analytically can actually help your perspective and create positive momentum.

 Divorce is a decision that should take into account numerous issues.
 Review the following list of questions with your ultimate goal in mind.
 If making or following through your decisions is something you are not able to do alone, consider enlisting the help of an experienced and qualified family law attorney.
-Call our firm in Waukesha at 262-278-0987 to discuss your divorce with a caring lawyer.
+Contact us to discuss your divorce with a caring lawyer.

 Who will be responsible for any deficiencies on any current or past joint-income tax returns?